 III.6 Other Presentations

 In addition to the ePIC Conference Presentations, collaborators may present ePIC Results at venues such as seminars, colloquia, job interviews, funding requests, reviews, and thesis defenses.
-It is expected that Public or Published Results are presented during those talks; however, exceptions to this requirement may be granted in certain cases.
-This procedure will be outlined in a separate, dedicated result release policy referenced in Section III.3.3.
-In the event that this policy has not yet been implemented, the exception should be requested by the institutional representative or the speaker to the ePIC CTC.
-The ePIC CTC, after consultation with the ePIC Leadership Team, will grant or not grant the exception.
-In case of any disagreement, the matter will be referred to the ePIC Leadership Team for the final decision.
-These policies do not extend to monitoring, approval, or archival of conference materials related to those presentations.
+This policy does not extend to the monitoring, approval, or archival of conference materials related to these presentations.
+It is expected that the presenter will make an effort to primarily use Public or Published ePIC Results in these presentations, but in cases where this is not possible, please refer to the Results Release Policy for guidelines on including non-approved results in such talks.
 While these presentations may not formally represent ePIC, it is understood that the presenter is a member of the ePIC Collaboration, and their affiliation with ePIC is clear to the audience.
 Therefore, it is crucial to exercise caution when presenting ePIC Results and their interpretations, ensuring accuracy and clarity to avoid misrepresentation.

 Collaborators are encouraged to seek feedback from ePIC collaborators to ensure accuracy and alignment with the collaboration standards, thereby contributing to collaboration cohesion.
 Additionally, rehearsing these presentations with ePIC collaborators whenever possible is recommended.